GOkwori/Toons-Quiz/README.md

 ### Accessibility

-In developing the Quiz Game, my priority is to ensure that every player, regardless of ability, can fully participate in the fun and challenge of cartoon trivia.
-Accessibility isn't just a feature—it's a foundational aspect of the game's design and development.
+Accessibility forms the cornerstone of the Toons Quiz Game, reflecting a commitment to inclusivity.
+Understanding the diverse needs of players, I have diligently crafted the game to ensure that everyone, regardless of their abilities, can delight in the challenge and joy that cartoon trivia brings.
+This commitment to accessibility is manifested through several key practices integrated into the game's coding and design:

-I have also been mindful during coding to ensure that the website is as accessible friendly as possible.
-This has been have achieved by:

-* Using semantic HTML.
-* Optimising the website's design to be responsive and accessible on various devices, including desktops, tablets, and phones.
+*Semantic HTML: The foundation of accessibility, semantic HTML, is employed to enhance the structure and presentation of content, making it more understandable and navigable for users with assistive technologies.

+* Responsive Design: The game's layout is fully responsive, ensuring a seamless experience across a wide range of devices, from desktops to tablets and smartphones.
+This flexibility guarantees that the game is accessible to players using any device.

-* Maintaining a clear and intuitive navigation structure.
-* Ensuring that users can easily navigate through the website using both keyboard and mouse.
+* Clear Navigation: The website features a straightforward and logical navigation structure, enabling easy movement through the game's sections with both keyboard and mouse inputs.

-* Implementing accessible forms with proper labels, instructions, and error messages.
-* Choosing readable font styles and sizes, allowing users to adjust text as needed.
-* Ensuring there is sufficient color contrast between text and background.
+* Accessible Forms: Forms within the game are designed with accessibility in mind, including clear labels, and instructions, facilitating an intuitive interaction for all players.

+* Adaptable Fonts: Readability is key; hence, font choices and sizes are selected for their clarity.
+Players have the flexibility to adjust text sizes according to their preferences.

-* Providiing descriptive alternative text for all images to assist users with visual impairments.
+* Color Contrast: Adequate contrast between text and background colors is ensured, improving legibility for users, including those with visual impairments.

-* Using concise and meaningful descriptions.
+* Descriptive Alt Text: All images come with detailed alternative text descriptions, offering context and clarity for players who use screen readers.

+* Meaningful Descriptions: Effort is made to ensure that all text content is concise yet descriptive, aiding comprehension without overwhelming users.

 - - -